-We currently have two dogs, three cats, seven chickens and a rabbit.
+We currently have two dogs, two cats and seven chickens.
 We also have a potager (vegetable garden) and are trying to grow as much food as we can.

-We speak English at home but there are lots of opportunities to improve your French with our friends and the pilgrims who stay with us.
+We speak English at home but there are lots of opportunities to improve your French with our friends .
 There are also opportunities around here for people with TEFL (Teaching English as a Foreign Language) qualifications.
 We often have French children staying who love to learn English, so experience of teaching English is always appreciated.

 There is always yoga going on if you would like to have a go.
 No previous experience necessary.